amukherj/envoygrpc/README.md

 # Using Envoy as a reverse proxy for GRPC services

 This repo demonstrates how to configure Envoy for routing to gRPC services.
+The focus is to show basic constructs for enabling routing to gRPC services, making it work with TLS / mTLS (todo), and making certificates available via the Secrets Discovery Service.

 The norm for most such repos is to use at the least Docker.
 I have deliberately avoided any form of containers or other deployment shebang to keep the focus on just Envoy and make it utterly easy to understand what's going on.

+## Code
+1. The grpc service and message definitions are under `messages`.
+2. The grpc service implementation is under `cmd/server`.
+3. The grpc client implementation is under `cmd/client`.
+4. The Secrets Discovery Service implementation is under `cmd/sds` and is deliberately kept simple.

 ## Building
 To build the binaries just do the following.

     make

-You will also need to get hold of the envoy binary from somewhere.
+It is expected that you will copy a pre-built Envoy binary from somewhere into `./bin`.
 Consider pulling the Envoy docker image, running, and `docker cp`-ing the envoy binary from inside it.
 Copy this binary to the `bin/` subdirectory of the repo.

 ## Running